The Best Breweries in Tampa, Florida -Photo by Find My Food Stu

 Magnanimous Brewing

-Owner Charlie Meers had been working in the beer industry for decades as a sales director, events coordinator and tasting manager.
-He was well known in the beer festival scene well before deciding to open his own brewery.
-So, when he found a spot to open Magnanimous Brewing just north of downtown in the Tampa Heights area, there was already plenty of buzz around his beer.
+Owner Charlie Meers spent decades in the beer industry as a sales director, events coordinator, and tasting manager, and he was well known on the beer festival circuit long before opening his own brewery.
+So when he found a space just north of downtown in Tampa Heights to open Magnanimous Brewing, there was already plenty of buzz around his beer.

-That buzz helped, because they opened in the middle of the pandemic in 2020 – a year that was perhaps more challenging for bars, restaurants, and breweries than any other since Prohibition.
+That buzz mattered, because Magnanimous opened in 2020—right in the middle of the pandemic, a year that was arguably more challenging for bars, restaurants, and breweries than any other since Prohibition.

 Created with Fabric.js 4.6.0